Pentecostalism: Statistics and denominations

 Among the over 700 Pentecostal denominations, 240 are classified as part of Wesleyan, Holiness, or "Methodistic" Pentecostalism.
-Until 1910, Pentecostalism was universally Wesleyan in doctrine, and Holiness Pentecostalism continues to predominate in the Southern United States.
-Wesleyan Pentecostals teach that there are three crisis experiences within a Christian's life: conversion, sanctification, and Spirit baptism.
-They inherited the holiness movement's belief in entire sanctification.
-According to Wesleyan Pentecostals, entire sanctification is a definite event that occurs after salvation but before Spirit baptism.
+Until 1910, Pentecostalism universally adhered to a modified form of Wesleyan Methodist doctrine, and Holiness Pentecostalism continues to predominate in the Southern United States.
+Holiness Pentecostals teach that there are three crisis experiences within a Christian's life: conversion, sanctification, and Spirit baptism.
+They inherited the Wesleyan-holiness movement's belief in entire sanctification.
+According to Holiness Pentecostals, entire sanctification is a definite event that occurs after salvation but before Spirit baptism.
 This inward experience cleanses and enables the believer to live a life of outward holiness.
 This personal cleansing prepares the believer to receive the baptism in the Holy Spirit.
+(Note: Inheriting the Wesleyan-Holiness doctrine of Methodism, Holiness Pentecostals teach entire sanctification is a definite second work of grace, accomplished in an instantaneous crisis experience, that cleanses the heart of the recipient from all sin; this state of Christian perfection is evidenced by love for God and love for neighbour.
+Holiness Pentecostals operate within the framework of Wesleyan Methodist theology with the exception of the unique doctrine that distinguishes Holiness Pentecostalism: the Parhamian-Seymourian belief in a third work of grace (in contrast, traditional Wesleyan theology affirms two works of grace—the New Birth and entire sanctification).
+In the theology of Wesleyan Methodism, entire sanctification (second work of grace) is the baptism of the Holy Spirit, while Holiness Pentecostalism holds the baptism of the Holy Spirit to be the third work of grace.
+Additionally, while Wesleyan Methodist theology holds the second work of grace (entire sanctification) to empower the believer to accomplish that which he/she is called by God to do, in contrast, the Parhamian-Seymourian theology of Holiness Pentecostalism teaches that the believer is empowered through the third work of grace.)
 Holiness Pentecostal denominations include the Apostolic Faith Church, Calvary Holiness Association, Congregational Holiness Church, Free Gospel Church, Church of God in Christ, Church of God (Cleveland, Tennessee), and the Pentecostal Holiness Church.
 In the United States, many Holiness Pentecostal clergy are educated at the Heritage Bible College in Savannah, Georgia and the Free Gospel Bible Institute in Murrysville, Pennsylvania.

 After William H. Durham began preaching his Finished Work doctrine in 1910, many Pentecostals rejected the Wesleyan doctrine of entire sanctification and began to teach that there were only two definite crisis experiences in the life of a Christian: conversion and Spirit baptism.
 These Finished Work Pentecostals (also known as "Baptistic" or "Reformed" Pentecostals because many converts were originally drawn from Baptist and Presbyterian backgrounds) teach that a person is initially sanctified at the moment of conversion.
 After conversion, the believer grows in grace through a lifelong process of progressive sanctification.
 There are 390 denominations that adhere to the finished work position.
 They include the Assemblies of God, the Foursquare Gospel Church, the Pentecostal Church of God, and the Open Bible Churches.